adobe/aepsdk-core-android/docs/EventHub/Contract.md

 ### Extension:

-- Extension owns a dispatch queue.
+- Extension owns a SerialWorkDispatcher.
-- All the listeners from the same extension are running on the same dispatch queue.
+- All the listeners from the same extension are running on the same SerialWorkDispatcher.
 - It is impossible that two listeners from the same extension can be running simultaneously.

 ### Extension Registration: